Image

 Consequences of Child Abuse & Neglect in Webster County, MO

-Penalties for Webster County, MO child abuse and neglect vary based on the specifics of your case – including the offense’s severity and the child’s injuries.
-An experienced Webster County, MO defense attorney will work to reduce these penalties, through plea negotiations and by presenting mitigating factors.
-Based on RSMo. § 568.060, some of the possible penalties in Webster County, MO include:
+Penalties for Webster County, MO child abuse and neglect vary based on the specifics of your case – including the severity of the offense and the resulting harm to the child.
+An experienced Webster County, MO defense attorney will work to reduce these penalties, often through strategic plea negotiations and highlighting any mitigating factors.
+Based on RSMo. § 568.060, penalties in Webster County, MO can include:

-• Class D Felony: Standard child abuse or neglect charges in Webster County, MO that do not involve serious harm often constitute a Class D felony, which can result in up to 7 years in prison and fines up to $10,000.
+• Class D Felony: Less severe child abuse or neglect cases in Webster County, MO that lack substantial physical harm are typically charged as Class D felonies, punishable by up to 7 years in prison and fines as high as $10,000.
 Also, you must serve a minimum of 1 year before parole eligibility.

 • Class B Felony: In Webster County, MO, if child abuse results in considerable physical or emotional injury – such as lasting impairment or psychological damage – it’s escalated to a Class B felony, with sentences of 5 to 15 years, requiring at least 5 years served before parole is possible.

-• Class A Felony: For instances involving the child’s death or serious sexual abuse, especially for children under 14, the offense may be a Class A felony, carrying a prison term of 10-30 years or life, with a minimum of 15 years before parole eligibility.
+• Class A Felony: If the abuse results in the child’s death or involves severe sexual abuse, especially for children under 14, the offense may be classified as a Class A felony, carrying a prison term of 10-30 years or life, with a minimum of 15 years before parole eligibility.

-In addition to criminal sentencing, you could also face a loss of parental rights imposed by the Missouri Department of Social Services Children’s Division.
+In addition to the above criminal sentencing, you could be stripped of your parental or custodial rights by the Missouri Department of Social Services Children’s Division.
 The DSS preponderance of evidence standard in proving these accusations.

-If you’ve been charged with child abuse and neglect in Webster County, MO or anywhere else in Missouri, call Combs Waterkotte right now at (314) 900-HELP or contact us online.
+If you’ve been accused of child abuse or neglect in Webster County, MO, contact Combs Waterkotte at (314) 900-HELP or get in touch with us online for help.

-• Under RSMo. § 210.115.1, professionals in specific fields, including teachers, social workers, coaches, and healthcare providers, are designated as “mandatory reporters.”
-This classification requires them to report any suspected instance of child abuse or neglect in the Webster County, MO through the DSS hotline or via online reporting.
+• According to RSMo. § 210.115.1, individuals in certain professions – such as educators, social workers, coaches, and medical staff – are considered “mandatory reporters.”
+These professionals are legally obligated to report and suspected instances of child abuse or neglect in Webster County, MO, either by calling the DSS hotline or submitting an online report.

 • In cases where a physician, police officer, or law enforcement official in Webster County, MO suspects that a child is at risk due to illness, injury, or hazardous surroundings, they may request that a juvenile officer place the child in protective custody.
 If it appears that the child is in imminent danger or facing severe physical harm, medical and law enforcement personnel are permitted to take temporary protective custody without the need for consent from the child’s parent or legal guardian.